 The highlight of the festival is a world-renowned three-day hula competition featuring some of the best hālau hula (hula school) from Hawaiʻi and the continental United States.
 When: spring.
 Ticket request forms are usually accepted starting in December.
 More info: Merrie Monarch Festival

 MGF is committed to preserving and perpetuating the native culture and environment of Hawaiʻi through stewardship of Kamananui Valley and celebration of the Prince Lot Hula Festival.
-When: Fall
+When: 3rd week of July.

 Where to learn hula